Kuatsu/react-native-reshared/docs/docs/installation/expo.md

 _Work in progress...
 Feel free to contribute!_

-Finally, rebuild your development client and proceed with [the Google Drive configuration](./configure-google-drive).
+Finally, rebuild your development client.